Croton capitatus

 Croton capitatus, known as the hogwort, woolly croton, or goatweed, is an annual plant with erect, branched stems, densely covered with light brown, wooly hairs that give it a whitish appearance.
 It grows in dry, open areas, especially sandy and rocky soils.
 It is distributed across the eastern United States.
 Hogwort is a host plant for the goatweed leafwing butterfly (Anaea andria).

 In fiction

-British author J. K. Rowling did not deliberately name the Hogwarts School of Witchcraft and Wizardry from her Harry Potter series of books after the hogwort.
+British author J. K. Rowling did not deliberately name Hogwarts after the hogwort.
 It was only after the books were published, when a friend reminded her of seeing the plant in the Kew Gardens many years beforehand, that Rowling speculated that the name had remained in her subconscious ever since.